aarthikrao/timeMachine/README.md

 A distributed, fault tolerant scheduler database that can potentially scale to millions of jobs.

-The idea is to build it with a storage layer based on B+tree or LSM-tree implementation, consistent hashing for load balancing, and raft for consensus.
+The idea is to build it with a storage layer based on B+tree implementation, distributed hash table for load balancing, and raft for consensus.

 ## 🧬 Documentation
 - [Purpose](./docs/Purpose.md)